AlexZan/textChunker/README.md

 Text Chunker is a simple web-based application designed to split large bodies of text into smaller, manageable chunks based on a user-defined token limit.
 This tool is particularly useful when working with AI models with a maximum token limit, such as GPT-3 by OpenAI.

+This is *NOT* an API but a web application and this repo is primaraly used for issue tracking and pull requests.

 ## Features

 - Split large text into chunks